Suicidal feelings in children and young people

 - Feeling Overwhelmed - Is Life Getting Too Much?
 Z card - aimed at young people, it provides information and tips about how to keep well, talk to someone they are worried about, and seek support.

 - The Source website for young people Suicidal feelings advice

 - Zero Suicide Alliance Prevention Training video. and guidance – Talking to someone who might be suicidal

 Walk With Us Toolkit - A beautifully designed and engaging resource, launched in South Yorkshire.
 It is a toolkit for those who support children, young people and families bereaved by suicide.

 Rethink - this website is worth a look if you’re a parent/carer, or professional wanting more information on supporting someone.

-Childline has an advice page aimed at more younger children about ‘Coping with Suicidal Feelings’.
+Childline coping with Suicidal Feelings - advice page aimed at more younger children.